JKC-Codes/jkc-codes.github.io/site/Markup/posts/Building A Robust Toggle Menu.md

 1. No collapsible menu would have been the ideal choice but I don't have the design skills to do this quickly and make it look good.
 2. Using `<details>` and `<summary>` elements was my next favourite but supporting Internet Explorer meant this wasn't possible.
 3. I decided against inline JavaScript simply because I hate making users download data they don't have to.
-4. In the end I went with a checkbox input but I will be using another more accessible method when I drop support for Internet Explorer.
+4. In the end I went with a temporary checkbox input that's replaced by a proper button later.

-I didn't choose the best method on paper because there were other constraints limiting me.
+My [HTML](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Markup/_templates/_includes/header.html), [CSS/SASS](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Styles/site/_header.scss) and [JavaScript](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Scripts/site.js) files are available on [GitHub](https://github.com/JKC-Codes/jkc-codes.github.io/tree/76f9b0ba3cec59a5d86b5256e494c9548c284ca0) if you're interested but remember that I didn't choose the best method on paper because there were other constraints limiting me.
 The choice came down to the least worse out of downloading extra JavaScript for all users or the menu being less accessible (but still accessible) to specific users until JavaScript loaded.

-My [HTML](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Markup/_templates/_includes/header.html), [CSS/SASS](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Styles/site/_header.scss) and [JavaScript](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Scripts/site.js) files are available at [GitHub](https://github.com/JKC-Codes/jkc-codes.github.io/tree/76f9b0ba3cec59a5d86b5256e494c9548c284ca0) if you're interested but when implementing your own solution please think through your own options and make your own decisions that are best for you and your users.